Top Software Courses List for Beginners: Start Your IT Career

 edX (Professional Certificates)

-Overview: edX provides courses of university level and professional certifications from the likes of Harvard, MIT, Berkeley, and many more.
-It is a perfect choice for highly motivated beginners who look for academic rigor and recognition worldwide.
+Overview: edX provides university-level courses and professional certifications from institutions like Harvard, MIT, Berkeley, and more.
+It is a perfect choice for highly motivated beginners seeking academic rigor and worldwide recognition.

 Features: